CP1404/Practicals/prac_01/README.md

     - the **location** can be changed to any place you have access to.
 Use a folder that you will be able to find later

-    - the **interpreter** is the version of Python we need to run our code on the computer.
+    - the **interpreter** is the version of Python used to run our code.
-      Select *"Custom environment"* and *"Select existing*" for Python 3.
+      Select *"Custom environment"* and *"Select existing"* for Python 3.

    ![New project window - select existing interpreter](../images/PyCharm-Project-Custom-Environment.png)